Steve Bastable

 Stephen Henry Bastable (born 16 September 1956, in Birmingham) is a former motorcycle speedway rider from England.

 Family

-His father Harry Bastable, was also a speedway rider.
+Bastable's father Henry, was also a speedway rider.

 Career

 Bastable spent the majority of his career with the Cradley Heathens but in three years with the Coventry Bees he scored almost one thousand points.

-In 1978, he won the British League Pairs Championship with Bruce Penhall, during the 1978 British League season.
-Three years later he won the 1981 British Speedway Championship and the same season joined Swindon Robins as the team captain.
+In 1978, Bastable won the British League Pairs Championship with Bruce Penhall, during the 1978 British League season.
+Three years later, he won the 1981 British Speedway Championship and the same season joined Swindon Robins as the team captain.
 He joined Coventry Bees in 1983.

-In 1988, he won the National League Pairs, partnering Graham Jones for the Stoke Potters, during the 1988 National League season.
+In 1988, Bastable won the National League Pairs, partnering Graham Jones for the Stoke Potters, during the 1988 National League season.

-At retirement he had earned 18 international caps for the England national speedway team.
+At retirement, Bastable had earned 18 international caps for the England national speedway team.